-Pursuant to amendments to the Code that became effective January 1, 2001, we have elected or may elect to treat certain of our existing or newly created corporate subsidiaries as taxable REIT subsidiaries, or TRS.
-In general, a TRS of ours may perform non-customary services for our tenants, hold assets that we cannot hold directly and generally engage in any real estate or non-real estate related business.
-A TRS is subject to corporate Federal income tax.
-Our TRS's generate income, resulting in Federal income tax liability for these entities.
-Our TRS's paid approximately \$0.8 million and \$1.1 million in estimated federal, state and local taxes during the six months ended June 30, 2007 and 2006.
+Pursuant to amendments to the Code that became effective January 1, 2001, we have elected, and may in the future, elect to treat certain of our existing or newly created corporate subsidiaries as taxable REIT subsidiaries, or a TRS.
+In general, a TRS of ours may perform non-customary services for our tenants, hold assets that we cannot hold directly and generally may engage in any real estate or non-real estate related business.
+Our TRSs' generate income, resulting in Federal income tax liability for these entities.
+Our TRSs' recorded approximately \$1.2 million and \$0.9 million in Federal, state and local tax expense during the three months ended March 2008 and 2007, respectively, of which \$0.4 million and \$0.6 million, respectively, had been paid.